-Students that apply to Wesleyan and indicate that they will not be seeking financial assistance will not be eligible to receive Wesleyan financial aid until after the student has been enrolled for two semesters at the university.
+Students who are U.S. citizens or Permanent Residents that apply to Wesleyan and indicate that they will not be seeking financial assistance will not be eligible to receive Wesleyan financial aid until after the student has been enrolled for two semesters at the university.
 If an incoming student would like to apply for financial aid after he/she receives his/her admission letter, he/she is encouraged to contact the Office of Financial Aid to discuss whether we are able to consider special circumstances.